 Individuals can look up weather warnings via these respective websites.
 However, the National Weather Service also delivers weather alerts through Wireless Emergency Alerts (text-like messages) to U.S. mobile phone users that have this function enabled on their devices.

 Wireless emergency alerts are also used by the U.S government for public safety.
-It is an emergency alert system that geographically targets mobile devices, alerting them of imminent threats to safety in their area.
+It is an emergency text alert system that geographically targets mobile devices, alerting them of imminent threats to safety in their area.

 Third-party weather apps